Posted by on 4/2/2020 to

 - Different parts of this plant have been recommended as a remedy for various ailments like hypertension, pyrexia and liver disorders in Ayurvedic literature of India.

 - Roselle is used as antidotes to poisonous chemicals (acids, alkali, and pesticides) and venomous mushrooms in traditional medicine.

 - Leaves are occasionally used as medicine in dysentery of man and domestic animals in Assam.

-- Powdered calyces are used as an aphrodisiac on the penis, leaf juice is used as eye drop and oxytocic and pulp of the roots is used as local application for abscess and administered for bronchitis in Brazzaville.
+- Powdered calyces are used as an aphrodisiac on the penis, leaf juice is used as an eye drop and oxytocic and pulp of the roots are used as a local application for abscess and administered for bronchitis in Brazzaville.

 - Finely powdered dried fruit is applied to sores and wounds in Togo.

 - An infusion of the calyx is used to treat haematuria and headache and decoction used for snakebite and scorpion sting in Sudan.